 Did you change your Microsoft Account password just before going to bed and you are not able to remember that in the morning?
-A possibility is that you might not be able to login to your Windows PC.
+A possibility is that you might not be able to log in to your Windows PC.
 Many times it happens that we are not able to remember our password and hence not able to sign in to our computer.
-But with Windows 10 Fall Creators Update v1709, you can directly recover your password from the lock screen.
+In Windows 11 and Windows 10, you can directly recover your password from the lock screen.

 We have seen how to recover lost or forgotten Windows passwords using Windows built-in tools like Password Hint and the Reset Disk or with other free password recovery tools.
 We have also seen how to reset your Windows password, if your computer is on a domain or if it is a workgroup.
 This tutorial shows how you can recover and reset your forgotten or lost Microsoft Account password from the Login Screen in Windows 10.

 Recover password from Login Screen in Windows 11/10

 This feature has been added to Windows 10 and can be conveniently used from the Lock Screen.
 Now on your lock screen, just below the password field, you will see a new option that reads ‘I forgot my password’.

 Clicking on that option will take you to another screen which will help you recover your password.
 The flow is like what you might have already experienced on the Microsoft website or on any other website in general.
 You need to enter your email id and a captcha to proceed.

 In the next step, you need to select one of your Recovery Options that you might have specified while creating your account.
 It can be your alternate email address, your phone number, or maybe a security question.
 Other than that, you can even use the Authenticator app to recover your account.
 The Authenticator lets you use your phone instead of your password for personal Microsoft accounts.
 If you do not have access to any of these, you might need access to another working computer to help you recover your account.